pcafrica/advanced_programming_2023-2024/homeworks/homework_1.md

   void vmult(dst,src); //performs dst=M*src (`dst` and `src`: destination and source, respectively)
   ```
 - use meaningful names that reflect the behaviour of the function.
-- decide which arguments of each member function should be const-qualified and which ones should not be.
+- carefully decide which arguments of each member function should be const-qualified and which ones should not be.
 **Penalties will be assigned if const-correctness will not be guaranteed by your interface.**

 ---